prismofeverything/gaia/client/python/README.md

 dictionary with these keys:

 * state - a string representing the state of the overall workflow.
 Possible values are 'initialized', 'running', 'complete', 'halted', and 'error'.
-* commands - a list of the workflow's commands
+* commands - a list of the workflow's Commands
-* waiting - info on the Steps waiting to run
+* waiting-inputs - a list of the data inputs (file and directory paths) that Steps are waiting on

 ```
 flow.status('biostream')